gbrnt/WhoWhatWere/README.md

 ##### Usage
 Simply run the script using `./wereBot` and enter `a` and _that's it_.
 The script will automatically download the latest video from Chris's YouTube channel in _webm_ format,
-retreive all necessary metadata and add the item as an `<article>` to the index page.
+retrieve all necessary metadata and add the item as an `<article>` to the index page.